System Integrity Protection: Configuration

 /usr is protected with the exception of /usr/local subdirectory. /Applications is protected for apps that are pre-installed with macOS, such as Calendar, Photos, Safari, Terminal, Console, App Store, and Notes.

-System Integrity Protection can only be disabled (either wholly or partly) from outside of the system partition.
+SIP can only be disabled (either wholly or partly) from outside of the system partition.
 To that end, Apple provides the csrutil command-line utility which can be executed from a Terminal window within the recovery system or a bootable macOS installation disk, which adds a boot argument to the device's NVRAM.
 This applies the setting to all of the installations of El Capitan or newer on the device.
 Upon installation of macOS, the installer moves any unknown components within flagged system directories to /Library/SystemMigration/History/Migration-[UUID]/QuarantineRoot/.
 By preventing write access to system directories, the system file and directory permissions are maintained automatically during Apple software updates.
 As a result, permissions repair is not available in Disk Utility and the corresponding diskutil operation.

 Reception

-Reception of System Integrity Protection has been mixed.
+Reception of SIP has been mixed.
 Macworld expressed the concern that Apple could take full control away from users and developers in future releases and move the security policy of macOS slowly toward that of Apple's mobile operating system iOS, whereupon the installation of many utilities and modifications requires jailbreaking.
 Some applications and drivers will not work to their full extent or cannot be operated at all unless the feature is disabled, either temporarily or permanently.
 Ars Technica suggested that this could affect smaller developers disproportionately, as larger ones may be able to work with Apple directly.
 However, they also remarked that by far most users, including power users, will not have a reason to turn the feature off, saying that there are "almost no downsides" to it.